GREY CUBE PROJECTS

 Curator: John Angel Rodriguez

 Rodrigo Echeverri creates paintings that generate differing rhythmic and geometric compositions that expand beyond the limits of the surface.
 Alberto Lezaca presents Concrete Irregularity, a project that takes as its reference the work Living Cells (1991–93) by the Israeli artist Meir Eshel, also known as Absalon.
-In this particular piece the original geometric austerity of housing is transformed into a new structure.
+In this particular piece, the original geometric austerity of housing is transformed into a new structure.
 Carlos Franklin works actively in multidisciplinary projects.
 Bringing together his varied multimedia skills, his experiences have granted him considerable knowledge of documentary work and opera.
 Here he presents a stereoscopic video that offers a very specific choreography, while a signer for deaf persons recreates the movements of the dancer.
-Nicolás Paris’ principal medium is that of drawing as an exercise, which itself might be understood in terms of the creative workshop.
+Nicolás Paris’ principal medium is drawing as an exercise, which might be understood in terms of the creative workshop.
 Correspondingly, the workshop space might be considered a drawing process in itself.
 Esteban Sánchez highlights a range of situations hidden behind curious objects while playing with the notion of invisible relations.
 For example, one of his current installation pieces unveils the measurements of a handcrafted wrap and presents a set of drawings entitled Upraises (2010).
 Miler Lagos works with a range of mediums, using the materiality of the works to establish a relationship with the temporality of the creation of the artwork itself; here he displays The Rings of Time (2014).
-María Fernanda Plata’s practice is shaped by her interest in architecture, providing her with a setting through which she is able to investigate numerous aspects of the human condition, such as transience, fragility and the terminal.
-Widy Ortiz has created a series of drawings that utilize fragments of photographs.
-Approaching advertising through science fiction he questions the value (or vanity and impotence) of imaging and the corresponding yet coincidental relationship between subject and object.
-His images form part of the Pop spectrum of our present iconography.

 Andres Londoño has created Kunstomerservice, a helpdesk designed to register and respond to the opinions of the general public.
-It is a platform that provides a space or point of encounter for all those who are accidentally, incidentally or premeditatedly affected by the visual arts.
+It is a platform that provides a space or point of encounter for all those who are accidentally, incidentally, or premeditatedly affected by the visual arts.
 Andres will deliver a performance that aims to engage the local community in his artistic initiatives.

 Artist and university lecturer Alberto Lezaca de Paz will expose the themes that have inspired his installations by performing his industrial sonic compositions and projecting his interactive videos, both of which address the functions of technology within the context of art.